SHU-red/PyGrd/README.md

 Important settings:
 - User=usr is used for permissions
 - WorkingDirectory is used for relative paths to work
-- + at the beginning of ExecStart also is used for permissions
+- "plus" at the beginning of ExecStart also is used for permissions
 - Restart and RestartSec is very important to keep the script always trying until display-informations are available during boot-process
 - Environment is also needed for the script not to crash in early-boot-phase
 ***